 The closest I got to a re-creation of the famous Henri Cartier-bresson photograph.
 Leica M10 with Leica 50mm Noctilux-M ASPH f/0.95 at f/2.0. © 2017 Thorsten Overgaard.

-I knew it when I saw it the first time, this is a great photograph.
+I knew it when I saw it the first time—this is a great photograph.
 It wasn’t until later in life that the name Henri Cartier-Bresson, the Leica, and the history of photography took on significance as I learned he was recognized as the most influential reportage photographer of the century.

 Where is it?

-Today I have an original print of Behind St-Lazare from the American Express Exhibition in New York in 1983.
-I have had the mixed pleasure of having people looking at the framed photograph and ask me all sorts of questions.
-While Henri Cartier-Bresson to me is a household name that “everybody knows”, the reality is that very few do.
-To my dismay, I have met French people who don’t know.
+Today, I have an original print of "Behind St-Lazare" from the American Express Exhibition in New York in 1983.
+I have had the mixed pleasure of having people look at the framed photograph and ask me all sorts of questions.
+While Henri Cartier-Bresson is, to me, a household name that "everybody knows," the reality is that very few do.
+To my dismay, I have even met French people who don't know him.

 My desk in the hotel with my framed Henri Cartier-Bresson print, my Danish made Dali KATCH bluetooth hifi-speaker, and camera and writing parts.
 Leica M10 with Leica 50mm Noctilux-M ASPH f/0.95 FLE. © 2017 Thorsten Overgaard.
 Archeologic pastime: My desk with my framed Henri Cartier-Bresson print, my Danish made Dali KATCH bluetooth hifi-speaker, and camera and writing parts.
 Leica M10 with Leica 50mm Noctilux-M ASPH f/0.95 FLE. © 2017 Thorsten Overgaard.